slobodadev/hagan_realty/README.md

 1. `docker-compose exec web python manage.py mls_grab TeamMember`
 1. `docker-compose exec web python manage.py mls_grab Unit` (this entity is not working properly, so it will not return the whole dataset)

+The inserting process is configuring to skip already existing records with the same PK.
+So, if you run the command again, it will not insert the same records again.

 ### Truncating the DB tables